kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 ### HTTPS Load Balancer

-To connect a HTTPS Load Balancer, first, you will configure a Gloo Edge Virtual Service.
+To connect a HTTPS Load Balancer, first, you will configure a Gloo Gateway Virtual Service.

 ```bash
 kubectl apply -f - << 'EOF'